 Finding Time: a Learning Pack for Teachers aimed at KS2 is available both online and for school visits to Palace Green Library.
 Please contact Palace Green Library for further details.

-I am is currently a MA student, studying Museum and Artefact Studies.
+I am an MA student, studying Museum and Artefact Studies.
 I previously graduated from Durham with a BA in Ancient History.
 During my studies, I was Course Representative for my fellow museum-lovers, and I volunteer with Palace Green Library’s Exhibition Team every week.
-I now work as an Online Tutor, and spend my time wriggling my way into the museum and heritage sector, as well as doing normal activities, such as reading and photography.
+I now work as an Online Tutor and spend my time wriggling my way into the museum and heritage sector, as well as doing normal activities, such as reading and photography.